renpy/renpy/sphinx/source/style_properties.rst

     position
         Positions are used to specify locations relative to the upper-left corner of the containing area.
-(For positions, the containing area is given by the layout the displayable is in, if one is given, or the screen otherwise.
+(For placement and size, the containing area is given by the layout the displayable is in, if one is given, or the screen otherwise.
 For anchors, the containing area is the size of the displayable itself.)

         The way a position value is interpreted depends on the type of the
         value: